Writing better web copy — How long should that copy be? Really.

 If you’re going to limit your web copy to just a few words, they better be damn good words.

-That’s probably because most web development firms rely completely on the client for “content.”
+That’s probably because the web development firms that build most websites work in a vacuum.
+They rely completely on the client for “content.”
 They don’t help the client fine-tune his message and write emotionally-rich copy, they just regurgitate whatever they’re given.

 Garbage in, garbage out.

 I recently encountered a web development firm’s process that included a 91-page survey for their clients.
 91 pages of questions designed to gather content, streamline the development process, and basically make the client do all the creative work for them.
-They literally took the responses from the survey and inserted those as website copy.
+They literally took the responses from the survey and inserted those as bullet points in the website copy.
 Verbatim.